sebartyr/http-logs-drain/README.md

 ### Stream logs stored in DB

 Logs stored in DB can be streamed too with JSON format directly and reached by an application.
+By default, the most recent logs are returned.

 Some important options are available:
 - `https://<DRAIN-URL>/convert/?table=<table_name>` to configure another table name than the default one in `includes/config.php`